 When you’re preparing for a long walk you need to hydrate, then you need the obvious.
 Public toilets need to be open.

 After a very short walk, we sadly parted with Anne as she was walking the road today.
 We’d meet her again at Sliddery though as we’d be back on the road again to walk to Lagg.
 We even thought we might have time to go further today, depending on the tide.
 I was hoping to walk around Bennan Head to Kildonan to see the Black Cave.

 The Cardiff Ramblers had also started their walk, we could see them behind us.
 I was pleased to see them again and it was becoming a nice daily habit.

 The Cardiff Ramblers caught up with us at the Preaching Cave, then they stopped for their elevenses.
+Look at all the cute hobbits.
 It was someone’s birthday, I think it was Ruth, and they had strawberries to celebrate.